 Expat Community and Social Networks

 Accra has a well-established expat community.
 Facebook groups (search “Americans in Ghana” or “Expats in Accra”) are active forums for practical questions, housing leads, and social events.
 InterNations has a chapter in Accra.
+The Ghana WhatsApp and Telegram groups guide lists the most active communities across various interests and regions.
 Churches, international business associations, and NGO networks are also common points of entry for newcomers.
 Most long-term expats find that the transition accelerates once they have one or two regular social anchors – a church, a sports group, a professional network.
 That first point of connection usually generates the rest.

 Language, Culture, and Daily Customs